 Overview of Wisconsin Mortgages

 Famous for its farms, lakeshores, breweries and football, Wisconsin has a lot to offer its residents.
-America’s Dairyland is roughly in the middle of the U.S. states in terms of size and population.
-Mortgage rates for Wisconsin used to be higher than the national average rates, but rates have dropped in recent years.
-Wisconsin counties’ conforming loan limits are uniformly average, while the FHA limits show more variation.
+America’s Dairyland ranks roughly in the middle of the U.S. in terms of both size and population.
+Mortgage rates in Wisconsin used to be well above national averages, but rates have dropped in recent years.
+Wisconsin county-level conforming loan limits are uniform, while FHA limits vary more.

 National Mortgage Rates

 - Median Home Value: $197,200 (U.S. Census Bureau)